-Ryan has been involved in the rep/manufacturer side of the HVAC and energy efficiency industry for just over 10 years – And like many in the industry, he started off sorting replacement parts, and putting together three-piece circulators for his father’s manufacturer’s rep firm.
+Ryan Green has been involved in the rep/manufacturer side of the HVAC and energy efficiency industry for just over 10 years.
+Like many in the industry, he started off sorting replacement parts, and putting together three-piece circulators for his father’s manufacturer’s rep firm.
 By his own curiosity, but mostly because of the many hours of organizing paper literature he became familiar with the various types of equipment that made up an HVAC system.

 He quickly moved into estimating.
 Then, into sales where he was first introduced to water-source heat pumps.
 During a training session, the concept of ground-coupling water-source heat pumps grabbed his attention.
 Although these systems had a perception of being too expensive and notably harder to sell.
 This pursuit of selling something that could genuinely make a positive impact on society that drew him in.